Police Officer Salary in New Jersey

 | 90th Percentile | $121,900 |

-Major Cities for Police Officers in New Jersey
+Police Officer Salary by City in New Jersey

 The largest employment areas for police officers in New Jersey include Newark, Jersey City, Paterson, and Elizabeth.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Police Officer in New Jersey